aliencaocao/TIL-2024/vlm/multistage/README.md

 **ESRGAN not worth it for SIGLIP.
 Does not improve accuracy.**

 ## TODO
 1. Train YOLOv9c with 1600 resolution (now is 640 but infer at 1600 still helps)
 2. Train YOLOv9c with noise augmentations
 3. Manual impl slicing inference (batched) for YOLO to detect small objects, tried yolo-patched-inference and it sucks
-4. Try laion/CLIP-ViT-H-14-laion2B-s32B-b79K with and without upscaling
+4. Try laion/CLIP-ViT-H-14-laion2B-s32B-b79K with upscaling
-5. Try facebook/metaclip-b32-fullcc2.5b with and without upscaling
+5. Try facebook/metaclip-h14-fullcc2.5b with upscaling
-6. Try facebook/metaclip-l14-fullcc2.5b with and without upscaling
+6. Try facebook/metaclip-l14-fullcc2.5b with upscaling
-7. Try facebook/metaclip-b16-fullcc2.5b with and without upscaling
+7. Try facebook/metaclip-b16-fullcc2.5b with upscaling
-8. Try facebook/metaclip-l14-400m with and without upscaling
+8. Try EVA02_CLIP_L_336_psz14_s6B with and without upscaling